Jolycky/Confluence-pdf-exporter-automation/README.md

-# Confluence Cloud Browser Automation PDF Exporter
+# Confluence Cloud Automated PDF Exporter

-This tool automates the process of exporting Confluence Cloud pages to PDF using a normal user account (no admin API required).
-It utilizes [Playwright](https://playwright.dev/) to navigate the UI, click "Export to PDF", and save the files locally.
+> **Free, reliable, and automated tool to bulk export Confluence Cloud pages to PDF using Playwright.**

+## Overview
+Are you looking for a way to **export Confluence pages to PDF** without expensive plugins or admin access?
+This tool provides a **free, automated solution** to crawl your Confluence Cloud space and export every page (including nested trees) as a clean PDF file.
+It handles authentication, infinite scrolling, and folder organization automatically.

 ## Prerequisites